MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 ```
 "payload": {
     "dbPassword": <string>,
+    "seedSpecOpt": {
         "mnemonicPhraseSize": <number>,
         "mnemonicPhraseLanguage": <string>,
+        "mnemonicPassphraseOpt": <optional string>
+    },
-    "mnemonicPassphraseOpt": <optional string>,
+    "consumingDerivationPathOpt": <optional string>,
-    "consumingDerivationPath": <string>,
-    "earningDerivationPath": <string>
+    "earningDerivationPathOpt": <optional string>
 }
 ```
 ##### Description:
-This message directs the Node to generate a pair of wallets and report their mnemonic phrase and their addresses back to the UI.
+This message directs the Node to generate a pair of wallets and report their vital statistic back to the UI.
 If the database already contains a wallet pair, the wallet generation will fail.

+Wallets can be generated in two ways:

+* Using derivation paths from a seed: in this case the request should contain a specification for the seed and a derivation path for each wallet, and the response will contain a mnemonic phrase representing the generated seed, along with the address and private key for each wallet generated.
+* Entirely at random: in this case no direction should be given in the request, and the response will contain only the address and private key for each wallet generated.

 `dbPassword` is the current database password.
-If this is incorrect, the wallet generation will fail.
+If this is incorrect or absent, the wallet generation will fail.

+`seedSpecOpt` gives the parameters for generating the seed.
+This only makes sense if one or more of the derivation paths is supplied.
+If no derivation paths are supplied, this parameter is ignored.

 `mnemonicPhraseSize` is the number of words that should be generated in the mnemonic phrase.
 The acceptable values are 12, 15, 18, 21, and 24.
 It's recommended that UIs default to 24-word phrases and require the user to specifically